yearn/yearn-vaults/SPECIFICATION.md

 ### Definitions

-- Strategist: original creator of strategy, is in charge of monitoring it's position for adverse effects.
+- Strategist: original creator of strategy, is in charge of monitoring its position for adverse effects.
 - Keeper: a bot which maintains the strategy, by ensuring it regularly generates returns for the Vault during pre-defined intervals or events

 ### Normal Operation